 A pie is a very popular and common dish in England.
 Pies come in all shapes and sizes and are made with different ingredients.
 We have fish pie, shepherds pie and steak and kidney pie which the most well known. (this expression has similar meaning to a piece of cake – something is easily achieved).
 My favourite has always been Shepherds pie!
 If I can cook it anyone can!

-When we have a person (a favourite child or grandchild) and we are always happy to see them, we refer to them as the apple of our eye.
+When someone has a favourite person (for example, a child or grandchild) who they are very proud of and always happy to see, we refer to this person as the apple of one’s eye.

 The grandfather had four grandchildren.
 Two boys and two girls.
 He was fond of all of them but the first born grandchild was his favourite and he always told her (Mary) that she was the apple of his eye.

 Beans are a favourite food of many.
 Easy to make.Tasty to eat and cheap to buy.
 However, if you drop them or spill them it can be a little bit messy (tomato sauce everywhere!)
 When some one has a secret or some information that we really want we keep asking them to tell us.
 We ask them to “spill the beans” or give us the information.
 We constantly urge them (encourage them):